botpress/botpress/docs/guide/docs/main/dialog.md

 ## Actions

 An **Action** is JavaScript code that is executed in a Node.js VM.
 It can be anything you want.
 Call an API, store something in the database or store something in the Key-value Store.
 Actions are called by onEnter and onReceive instructions.
-There is two types of Actions:
+There are two types of Actions:

 - **Script**: A user defined Action that is used to run custom code.
 - **Output**: An output Action that is used to make a bot output something.